ched-dev/obs-tasks-overlay/README.md

 Allow mods to run the `!task` commands on your behalf.
 Defaults `false`.

-> title=Title Text

-Show a Title above the task list

 > scale=2

 Scale of the text on the page.
 Defaults to `1`, increments by `.1`.
 E.g. `1.4` is valid